Last Updated on November 29, 2022 by Editor

 Wandering through the museum itself is a delight.
 The curator certainly has a sense of humor.
 He juxtaposes traditional furnishings with contemporary folk art.

 Plus, he brings in well-known artists, like neighbor Warren Kimble, for temporary exhibitions.
 It’s a very cool small museum and definitely worth an hour of your time.
-Open Tues-Sat.
-10-5, Sundays 1-5 in summer only. $5.

-VISIT: Vermont Folk Life Center
+VISIT: Vermont Folklife Center

 Video and audio “exhibits” tell the story of small town and farm life from those who lived and still live it.
 One of the best is a series of interviews with Daisy Turner (1883-1988), the daughter of a slave, who was a hundred years old when caught on camera in 1985.